-- File container simple encryption (it is a large file that you will be able to mount within Veracrypt as if it were an external drive to store encrypted files within). - File container with plausible deniability (it is the same large file but depending on the passphrase you use when mounting it, you will either mount a "hidden volume" or the "decoy volume").
+- Full Disk simple encryption (your hard drive is encrypted with one passphrase). - Full Disk encryption with plausible deniability (this means that depending on the passphrase entered at boot, you will either boot a decoy OS or a hidden OS). - File container simple encryption (it is a large file that you will be able to mount within Veracrypt as if it were an external drive to store encrypted files within). - File container with plausible deniability (it is the same large file but depending on the passphrase you use when mounting it, you will either mount a "hidden volume" or the "decoy volume").

-It is to my knowledge the only (convenient and usable by anyone) free, open-source, and openly audited345 encryption software that also provides plausible deniability for widespread use and it works with Windows Home Edition.
+It is to my knowledge the only (convenient and usable by anyone) free, open-source, and openly audited341 encryption software that also provides plausible deniability for widespread use and it works with Windows Home Edition.